svermeulen/vim-macrobatics/README.md

 \ }
 ```

 In most cases you will just need to assign a name to the register, and then let macrobatics prompt the user for the value, as shown above.
-However, there are some cases where it would be more useful to let the user choose from a list of pre-defined values, or have the value for a register come from a custom vimscript function that you define yourself.
-You can do these things in the following examples:
+However, there are some cases where it is more useful to let the user choose from a list of pre-defined values, or have the value for a register come from a custom vimscript function that you define yourself.
+You can refer to the following examples to learn how these kinds of parameterized macros can be defined:

 ```viml
 " An example of using a hard-coded value